South Hannibal brewery once tucked into Fulton Ave., hillside

 Henry C. Kleine, Fulton Avenue.

-In 1885, Kleine, his wife, Louisa, and three children, Augusta, Henry L., and Elizabeth, lived at 1055 Fulton Ave.
+In 1885, Kleine, his wife, Louisa, and three children, Augusta, Henry L., and Elizabeth, were living at 1055 Fulton Ave.
 The address of the brewery was 1053, 1055 and 1057 Fulton.
-(In 2026, that roughly translates to 1500, 1506 and 1514 Fulton Ave.)
+(In 2026, houses fronting Fulton Avenue in that block are numbered 1200, 1202, 1204, 1206, 1208 and 1210.)

-The 1879 Hannibal city directory includes Albert Schaub as a brewer at Kleine’s Brewery.
+The 1879 Hannibal city directory lists Albert Schaub as a brewer at Kleine’s Brewery.
 The 1881 directory names two Hannibal men who were employed at the brewery: George Scheibl, foreman, and John Brummer.
 Both lived on the brewery premises.

 The brewery